keithedgefield/horizon/README.md

 ## Linguine: A Fast, Modern, Compact Scripting Language

-Linguine is a fast, portable scripting language for application integration.
+Linguine is a fast, compact scripting language for application integration.
 With its C-like syntax, it includes modern features like iterators and dictionaries, making it both beginner-friendly and powerful.
 The language includes a Just-in-Time compiler that generates